-The World Designer Tool can only be launched from a World component that exists in a saved scene (so it cannot be used from a prefab asset that exist in the Project Hierarchy).
+The World Designer Tool must first be launched from a World component that exists in a saved scene (it cannot be launched from a prefab asset that exist in the Project Hierarchy).

 If your scene is dirty, perhaps because you just Bound the Data Asset to the World, you will need to save it before proceeding.
 The World Designer Window has a handy button to do this, called Save Scene.